bschussek/fig-standards/proposed/psr-4-autoloader/psr-4-autoloadable-library-B.md

    > * conventions (Drupal modules)

-4. Each autoloadable namespace below a base namespace MUST have exactly one corresponding directory in the library.
+4. Each autoloadable namespace below a base namespace MUST have exactly one corresponding directory.
 That directory MUST be a subdirectory of the parent namespace's corresponding directory.
 The directory name MUST equal the namespace's unqualified name.

    > Inductive definition of the namespace->directory mapping.
    >